World leaders have marked Biden’s win — but few dare to speak out on Trump’s loss

-The tweet and the backpedaling highlighted a contradiction in international reactions to the U.S. presidential election: Many world leaders rushed to congratulate Joe Biden when it became clear he had won.
+The tweet and the backpedaling highlighted a contradiction in international reactions to the U.S. presidential election: Many world leaders rushed to congratulate President-elect Joe Biden when it became clear he had won.
 But even a week after the election, few foreign officials have spoken out about President Trump’s refusal to concede and baseless accusations of widespread voter fraud.

 Akaba, one of the only high-level foreign officials to criticize Trump’s response to the election, later told reporters that he removed the tweet because he did not want to be “misinterpreted,” adding that he felt “saddened by the division being caused by the election” and that he had viewed the United States as a “front-runner of democracy.”